Understanding Gestational Diabetes

 However, some women are simply unable to control their blood sugar levels, even with strict adherence to diet and exercise.
 Again, this is not your fault and not something to feel guilty or ashamed of.
 It is more closely related to a higher level of insulin resistance as the result of your hormone levels.
 In these instances you may be asked to begin taking oral medication or injected insulin in order to keep your body’s chemistry in check.

 For most women, gestational diabetes will go away once the child is born.
-The American Diabetes Association advises women who developed gestational diabetes should have a two hour glucose tolerance test at six weeks postpartum in order to ensure that the diabetes has cleared up.
+The American Diabetes Association advises women who developed gestational diabetes to have a two hour glucose tolerance test at six weeks postpartum in order to ensure that the diabetes has cleared up.
 Women who have developed gestational diabetes will be at an increased risk to develop type two diabetes later in life, so you should also plan to have your sugar levels tested every three years following delivery.